-Journal of SEE and Black Sea Studies
+Journal of Southeast European and Black Sea Studies

 The aim of the journal is to establish a line of communication with this region of Europe.
 Previously isolated from the European mainstreams, the Balkan and Black Sea regions are in need of serious study as countries no longer ‘at the edge’ of Europe.
 The field covers contemporary and twentieth century developments in the wider Balkan (for our purposes- Albania, Bulgaria, the successor states of the former Yugoslavia, Greece, Romania and Turkey) and the Black Sea area.
 Most of these countries have been neglected for some time by mainstream social science but are increasingly included in existing programmes of university study.
 The principal disciplines covered are politics, political economy, international relations and modern history; other disciplinary approaches will be accepted, as appropriate.